A misunderstood destination, which unfortunately has to fight with many prejudices and was literally made as for kitesurfing.

 There are no established rules or kitespot structures on the beaches yet and you are still rather curiously admired as a kitesurfer than fearfully watched.
 Here we can still give kitesurfing a good image and show the sport as it really is.
 With the right behavior just incredibly beautiful and pure freedom.

-If you are traveling to Albania for kitesurfing, check out spots carefully, stay away from umbrella crowds, be aware of common behaviors, behave according to your kitesurfing ability, take at least one more trash bag than you brought with you, and always remember that you are a guest in this country.
+If you travel to Albania for kitesurfing, take a close look at the spots, stay away from crowds of parasols, pay attention to common behavior, behave according to your kitesurfing skills, take at least more garbage with you than you have brought with you and always remember that you are a guest in this country.

 Then together we can bring a positive view, on the kitesport and the kitesurfers into the country, are co-founders of a wonderful kite culture in the country and are seen with pleasure.